AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 }
 ```

+## 1.4 Analysis - conclusion
+Based on CPU, RAM and Lock analysis, we could make enhancements to the application: data structures, concurrency, application workflow.

+In order to sufficiently compare the performance, that'd be useful to understand how user would see it.

 # 2. Automation - benchmark for comparison between the solutions

-Java Profiling is useful for the investigation of application's behavior: resource (CPU / RAM / Heap / off-heap) consumption, allocation, state of threads.
+Profiling of the application provides significant benefits while investigating its behavior: resource consumption (CPU / RAM / Heap / off-heap),
-In context of performance, using this data, we might determine the factors that slow down application's execution, yet it wouldn't be highly useful when comparing performance of 2 different build from user perspective.

-Instead of comparing CPU sampling data, that would be sufficient to compare the latency of operations within our business logic.
-That could be achieved in case a custom benchmark would be implemented.
+object allocation, state of threads.
+Using the objectives made based on such analysis, developers could enhance application performance and stability.

+While being useful for the analysis, it might be hard to use profiling data to compare the performance of 2 (or more) versions of the application, since
+the majority of profilers use CPU sampling instead of wall-clock time.
+Instead, in order to determine performance of the application
+in different use-cases, we could use `benchmarking` - a programmatic way to configure, execute and measure useful work of business logic
+from user perspective.

+As an outcome from benchmarking, we'd retrieve numerical characteristics, which we could use to qualify and characterize the performance of different
+versions of the app.

 ## 2.1 Tools
 [JMH](https://github.com/openjdk/jmh) is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.